materialsproject/MPenv/README.rst

     go_submissions

 6. You will see output saying that you have new workflows.
 This command *automatically* turned the new submissions into workflows in the **FireWorks** database that can can be run at NERSC.
 If you want, you can at this point try connecting to your **FireWorks** database (e.g. via MongoHub) and confirm that you see Workflows there.
-Or you can type ``lpad get_wfs -d less`` as another option to see what's in the FireWorks database.
+Or you can type ``lpad get_wflows -d less`` as another option to see what's in the FireWorks database.

 7. Let's run our FireWorks by navigating to a scratch directory and using the ``qlaunch`` command of FireWorks::